andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 The application connects to Postgres as the `booksapp` user and the dev database is called `books_dev`.

 ## No migration safety concept
+There's no concept of what I'd call "safety" for migrations for either framework out of the box.

-No concept of safety, adding indexes (blocking writes) doesn’t use concurrently by default.
+Operations like adding indexes in Poatgres don't use the concurrently keyword by default for example.

+We can add safety using additional libraries.
+At a smaller scale of data and query volume, even unsafe operations will be fine, but I think some visibility into blocking operations would still be helpful earlier.

 ## Adding a constraint
 In models, add `unique=True` to a field definition.
 After running `makemigrations` a migration for a unique index will be created.